Biography of the Dean

 In 1993 he was ordained as deacon by Bishop Healy at Our Lady of the Rosary Church, Doubleview.
 And in 1994 he was ordained to the priesthood by Archbishop Hickey at St Mary’s Cathedral.

 He was posted as assistant priest to the Whitford Parish under Fr Tim Corcoran and later Fr Geoff Aldous.
 After Whitford he had brief stints assisting at Kalgoorlie and then as priest-in-charge of the Floreat-Wembley parish and the City Beach parish.
 These postings took place while waiting for the new term to commence in Rome.
 In late 1999 Fr Sean was sent to Rome to pursue further study.
 He resided at the Pontifical Irish College, Rome while taking a Licence in Theology at the Pontifical Gregorian University.
-The licence specialisation was Fundamental Theology with a special interest in John Henry Cardinal Newman.
+The licence specialisation was Fundamental Theology with a special interest in Cardinal Newman’s Development of Doctrine.

 The thesis was supervised by Professor Gerald O’Collins SJ AC and was completed and defended in 2006.